zlguo1996/PressPen/README.md

 |3|[Pressure Measurement](Pressure%20Measurement)|Design and result of the hardware and some Arduino code for it|

 ## Demo Video
-A Chinese demo video could be found on Youtube: .
+A Chinese demo video could be found on [Youtube](https://youtu.be/TBKHy2FkBvc).